BALANCING HORMONES

 - Probiotics: These are good bacteria you can find in fermented foods like yogurt, kefir, sauerkraut, and kimchi.
 Probiotics can help replenish the beneficial bacteria in your gut.

 - Prebiotics: These are resistant starches you will find in foods like garlic, onions, asparagus, and bananas.
-Prebiotics feed the good bacteria in your microbiome in order to provide the necessary fuel for them to thrive.
+Prebiotics feed the good bacteria in your microbiome in order to provide the necessary fuel for them to survive and thrive.

 4. Avoid Endocrine Disruptors

 Endocrine disruptors are chemicals that can interfere with hormone function.
 They are found in household products, plastics, and even some foods.
+Opt for natural cleaning products and be mindful of what you’re putting in and on your body.

 - Choose Organic: Opt for organic produce to reduce exposure to pesticides.